 Notice the roadside shrine to Saint Onouphrios, a hermit whose abundant body hair kept him warm while he lived his ascetic life in the desert.

 At the very start of the Lagoudera road you will see an earth track to the left.
 Follow this for a few yards and then turn right onto the path indicated to the right.

-This crosses a road after a couple of minutes, then continues down a steep-sided valley through woods, shale and scrub.
+The path crosses a road after a couple of minutes, then – following a wooden sign – continues down a steep-sided valley through woods, shale and scrub.
 Depending on how recently the local council has cleared the path you may find that the going is a little overgrown.
 At around 1 hour 35 minutes the path emerges onto an earth road.

 Turn right onto the road and walk towards Lagoudera, passing wooden boards directing back to the Lagoudera-Agros nature trail and onward to Panagia tou Araka and arriving in Lagoudera (2 hours).

-If the path into Lagoudera proves heavily overgrown (this has happened on occasion) then you can simply walk the very quiet asphalt road from the junction (at the 1 hour 35 minutes point) down into Lagoudera.
+If the path into Lagoudera proves heavily overgrown (this has happened on occasion) then you can simply walk the very quiet E907 asphalt road from the junction (at the 1 hour 35 minutes point) down into Lagoudera.
+When you arrive, simply follow the junction signs pointing left to Panagia tou Araka and to Saranti.
 If you choose this option, all timings are reduced by around 15 minutes.

 As you arrive in Lagoudera you will see a pink house on your right.
 [GPS: 34.962099N, 33.010330E] Turn left here…

 …to join the signed European Long Distance Path E4 on the road that climbs uphill through the village, You will pass the town hall on your left and shortly after this you will reach a junction where you will turn right, following the signs to Saranti and the church of Panagia tou Araka.